chloroExtractorTeam/chloroExtractor/paper/paper.md

 The final chloroplast sequence can be further annotated with tools like DOGMA [@dogma2004], cpGAVAS [@Liu2012] and VERDANT [@Mckain2017].
 Such assemblies, can be used to remove chloroplast reads before a genomic assembly of the remaining nuclear DNA.
 Moreover, chloroplast genomes are useful in phylogenetic reconstruction [@huang_2016] or barcoding applications [@Coissac_2016].
-A similar tool, aiming the assembly of whole chloroplast genomes is the Python program org.ASM [https://git.metabarcoding.org/org-asm/org-asm], but it is not production ready, yet.
+A similar tool, aiming the assembly of whole chloroplast genomes is the Python program [org.ASM](https://git.metabarcoding.org/org-asm/org-asm), but it is not production ready, yet.
 Also plasmid SPAdes [@plasmidspades_2016] could possibly be used for this purpose although it is not intended for it.
 In the future, we plan to use our chloroExtractor to screen NCBI's Sequence Read Archive [@sra2011] for chloroplast genomes in public sequencing datasets that are not yet available in chloroplast databases, eg. chloroDB [@chlordb2006] to broaden our knowledge about chloroplasts.